Today's Articles

 This historic school was for Black students near Heathsville, Northumberland County, Virginia.
 The building is a rare, little-altered Reconstruction-era schoolhouse built to serve the children of former slaves.

-Its construction was funded by New York educator, reformer, and philanthropist Emily Howland, for whom the building is named.
+The building's construction was funded by New York educator, reformer, and philanthropist Emily Howland, for whom it is named.
 It was a schoolhouse until 1958 and serves as a museum, community center, and adult education facility.

 It was built as a one-story, gable-fronted frame building measuring approximately 26 feet by 40 feet.
 It featured board-and-batten siding and distinctive bargeboards with dentil soffits.
 The interior has a single room divided by a later central partition formed by sliding, removable doors.
 It was listed on the National Register of Historic Places in 1991.